hellosagar/android-interview-questions/README.md

 - What is the diffrence between .apk and .aab?<a href="https://stackoverflow.com/questions/52059339/difference-between-apk-apk-and-app-bundle-aab"> read</a>
 - What is databinding?<a href="https://developer.android.com/topic/libraries/data-binding"> read</a>
 - What makes kotlin the best language for native development?<a href="https://kotlinlang.org/docs/comparison-to-java.html"> read</a>
+- Explain the internal working of a RecyclerView.<a href="https://blog.mindorks.com/how-does-recyclerview-work-internally"> read</a>